-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU), except for the preparation of consolidated financial statements as required by the Cyprus Companies Law, Cap.
-113 and by the International Financial Reporting Standard 10 'Consolidated Financial Statements'.
-The financial statements have been prepared under the historical cost convention.
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU) and the requirements of the Cyprus Companies Law, Cap.
+113. The financial statements have been prepared under the historical cost convention.